web-overlay/web-overlay.github.io/index.md

 Prompt>
 ```

 ## Join your Web browser

 Access to http://localhost:8080 with your Web browser.
-Enter some key and push Join button.
+Enter some key (string) and push Join button.
 If everything goes well,
 your browser will join the overlay network.
 You can join multiple browsers (or multiple windows/tabs) to the network.